|Thames Path (formerly within curtilage of Millennium Dome)|

 |Type||Pavement (line) | Ground (line) | Wall (line)|

 One reason the Millennium Dome was built in Greenwich is that the Meridian runs though the site.
+This presence of the Meridian was significant as at the International Meridian Conference held in Washington D.C. in 1884, it was not only agreed that the Greenwich Meridian should be come Prime Meridian of the World, it was also agreed that a Universal day should be adopted and that this should begin for all the world at the moment of midnight on the Greenwich meridian.
+The Millennium Dome was therefore ideally placed to play the lead role for the World in welcoming in the new Millennium.
 Some argued – most notably Tom Standage in The Daily Telegraph (on 9 September 1997) and in the link below, that in a forward-looking world, the WGS84 Meridian should be given precedence over the Airy and be the one that was marked.
 This however was not to be.
 The Millennium Experience Guide Book described the marking as follows:

 The Prime Meridian of the world, from which all longitude is measured, cuts the north-western edge of the Dome site.
 Marked with red light, it slips into the River Thames and emerges to cross the wildlife jetty.
 The area around the Line is raised and separated by a strip of water from the rest of Meridian Quarter.
 This is a space from which to look out beyond the Dome and Greenwich to other places touched by the Line and to the perspectives, experiences and cultures of the people of the world.
 A large mirror on the Living Wall takes the Meridian Line southward into infinity.
 This is a photograph opportunity as we catch ourselves standing either side of the Line and across time zones.
 On the mirror is a map showing the eight countries which the Line crosses: the UK, France, Spain, Algeria, Mali, Burkina Faso, Togo and Ghana.
 Large granite disks on the ground either side of the Line are engraved with poems from each of the countries.’